 Learn and play in the water park (Wasserpark)

 With only 3.7 hectares, the Wasserpark is one of the smallest parks in Frankfurt.
 A modern water trail presents the water source of Frankfurt.
 Visitors can get water up and running by driving a small mill-wheel, creating a vortex, or refreshing themselves at a drinking fountain.
 Visitors can also learn how water purification works through various stages.

 In 1871, the first German long-distance water pipeline was constructed and ended in the park area.
 The pump building constructed in 1901 is the main element.
 The obelisk built in 1901 is also an interesting site.
 And, the oldest and also the largest elevated tank in neo-renaissance style was built in 1873.

 Because no bicycle is allowed in the park, it is a relaxing and pleasant place to spend a few hours with kids.

 Dortelweiler Str.
 105, 60389 Frankfurt am Main

 Stroll around the Adolph-von-Holzhausen-Park

 In Adolph-von-Holzhausen Park, an avenue with old chestnut trees leads the way to the baroque water castle (Wasserschlösschen) in the centre.
 The castle is surrounded by an idyllic pond and is reachable via a stone bridge.
-The park offers visitors a sunbathing lawn, large old trees, numerous benches and two well-kept play areas with climbing frames, wooden train, swings and much more.
+The park offers visitors a sunbathing lawn, large old trees, numerous benches, and two well-kept play areas with climbing frames, a wooden train, swings, and much more.

 Adolph-von-Holzhausen Park is surrounded by public primary and high schools, private primary schools, Goethe University, and a hospital.
-Therefore, students, parents with small kids, joggers or old people are frequent visitors.
+Therefore, people of all ages and occupations are frequent visitors.
 And, the park has a very lively atmosphere.